verynifty/fastdapp/docs/docs/tutorials/getting_started.md

 />
 ```

 But as you can see the component will show the inputs, let's improve by grabbing the approval ABI and hidding the inputs by adding `"hidden": true` to the inputs.
+There are a lot of ways to customize the `ContractWrite` [components like handling token input, approvals, time value..](https://docs.fastdapp.xyz/docs/components/contract-write)

 ```